bholagabbar/crackmeup-api/README.md

 # crackmeup-api
 An API to fetch a random joke based on certain categories.
 The API is built in Python using the [Flask](http://flask.pocoo.org/) Framework and [Flask-RESTful](http://flask-restful-cn.readthedocs.io/en/0.3.5/index.html) extension.

-Jokes scraped using `urllib` and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/).
+Jokes scraped using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) from [jokes.cc.com](http://jokes.cc.com), [randomjokes.com](http://randomjokes.com) and [jokesyou.com](http://jokesyou.com).

 ####Using the API Category wise: